 THE APPOINTMENTS SYSTEM

 GP consultations are by appointment only.
 It is our policy to meet the Government’s targets on access to both doctors and other healthcare professionals.
 Should you need to be seen we will ensure that you can see a doctor within 48 hours of your request and a healthcare professional within 24 hours.
-However if you are not sure that a visit to the doctor is necessary you can access NHS Direct by ringing 0845 4647 or visiting NHS Direct or ask our receptionist to arrange for one of our GPs to advise you over the phone.
+However if you are not sure that a visit to the doctor is necessary you can ask our receptionist to arrange for one of our GPs to advise you over the phone.

 If you do need to see a doctor, we respect your right to see the GP of your choice and will always endeavour to facilitate this.
 However, this may not always be possible as it will depend on the availability of that GP at the time you wish to be seen.